kwandrews7/hubot-hangman/README.md

 hubot-plusplus-hangman
 ==============

 A coffee-script based chat add-on for playing Hangman.
 The script originated in the hubot-scripts repo.
 The hubot-scripts repo was later deprecated in favor of using stand alone node_modules for each hubot add-on.
-Seeing as the hangman.coffee script had not been touched or modified in several years and the originator of the script did not have a repo with anything related to hangman, I opted to port this and maintained the MIT license.
+Seeing as the hangman.coffee script had not been touched or modified in several years and the originator of the script did not have a repo with anything related to hangman, I opted to port this and keep it maintained with the MIT license.

+Please feel free to leave any feedback on the github project.

 The script requires a Wordnik API key which you will need to request and setup as a CONFIG_VAR on Heroku.
 The API keys are free to request. http://developer.wordnik.com/